Couple killed, another couple injured after car crash in Toms River, New Jersey

 It's memories like this that bring out smiles, yet tears for Phil Armstrong and his wife, Jessica.

-"No matter what room Kylie walked in, she lit up the room, and Krista would be right there with her," Phil Armstrong said, sitting in his Brick Township home.
+"No matter what room Kiley walked in, she lit up the room, and Krista would be right there with her," Phil Armstrong said, sitting in his Brick Township home.

-Kylie and Krista Armstrong, Phil's twin little sisters, were inseparable.
-Their plus ones, Evan Fiore with Kylie and Ryan Chapman with Krista, were never too far behind.
+Kiley and Krista Armstrong, Phil's twin little sisters, were inseparable.
+Their plus ones, Evan Fiore with Kiley and Ryan Chapman with Krista, were never too far behind.

 "The four were together almost every weekend," Armstrong said.